Skip to Main Content

 Where the Ingredients Come From and Why It Matters

-The editorial question worth asking about any vegan kitchen in Puerto Rico right now is whether the menu is genuinely rooted in local produce or whether it imports the conventions of mainland plant-based cooking wholesale.
+The menu is rooted in local produce and island ingredients.
 The distinction matters because the island grows breadfruit, plantains, yuca, batata, gandules, and a range of tropical produce that has no obvious parallel in the temperate-climate ingredient sets that drive most American vegan restaurant menus.
 A kitchen that sources from within Puerto Rico's agricultural system is working with a fundamentally different palette than one that constructs its menu around ingredients flown in from California or the Pacific Northwest.

 Frescura sits in Bayamón, which has proximity to the interior agricultural zones of the island's north-central region.
 That geography matters for sourcing conversations.
 The communities around Morovis, where traditional baking and food production remain active as seen at places like Panadería La Patria, and the river valleys further west supply fresh produce to greater Bayamón on a regular basis.
 A kitchen paying attention to that supply chain has access to ingredients that would anchor the menu in something distinctly Puerto Rican rather than generically vegan.